tmtxt/tmtxt.github.com/_drafts/2021-07-18-clean-architecture.md

 Fact: **Naming** is hard.
 I don't know if the above names are correct.
 They are not even the ones that I used in my code :joy:.
 Well, names are just names, as long as we understand what they do, that's enough.

+Fact: You may have more than 3 layers.
+They are just for demonstration purpose

+# Business Layer